What’s wrong with this picture?

 According to a UN 2005 study there are at least 100 million homeless in the world.
 I imagine there are more now, not less.
 A study by Habitat in 2015 found 1.6 billion people lacked adequate housing.
 In the Philippines 22.8 million people are homeless out of a population of about 105 million.
 One in ten school children in New York City is homeless.
 In Los Angeles County, 8% of the population is Black.
 40% of its homeless population is Black.
 The UN figures about 795 million people of the 7.3 billion people in the world (1 in 9) suffered from chronic undernourishment in 2014–2016.
 While the vast majority of those were from the developing world, this does not mean the developed world is doing so great.
 In the US, one in six of us face hunger on a regular basis.
 I’m just throwing some numbers around.
 The real story is in the living of homelessness and hunger, the outrage and the robbery that causes it.

-It won’t help us to elect women to offices of power, if they turn around and vote for huge military budgets.
-This recently happened in the vote for the US National Defense Authorization Act of 2017, the largest “defense” bill in history which passed 89–8 in the Senate.
-Of the 21 women senators voting (16 Democrats, 5 Republicans), only one Democrat woman voted against it.
-That means 15 Democrat women betrayed, and made insecure, women here and around the world.
+Why elect women to positions of power if they vote for huge military budgets as in the US National Defense Authorization Act of 2017, largest “defense” bill in our history at that time.
+Of 21 women senators voting (16 Dems, 5 Reps), only one Democrat woman voted against it.
+All the others jeopardized women here and around the world.
 There are approximately 3.8 billion women in the world; 126 million in the U.S. For whom does our feminism stand?